Junior dos Santos

-Junior dos Santos ([ˈʒuni.oʁ dus ˈsɐ̃tus]; born 30 January 1984) is a Brazilian mixed martial artist and professional wrestler who competes in the Heavyweight division of Eagle FC.
-As a mixed martial artist, he is a former UFC Heavyweight Champion; as a professional wrestler, Dos Santos makes appearances for All Elite Wrestling (AEW) as a member of the American Top Team.
+Junior dos Santos ([ˈʒuni.oʁ dus ˈsɐ̃tus]; born 30 January 1984) is a Brazilian mixed martial artist and former professional wrestler who competes in the Heavyweight division.
+He is a former UFC Heavyweight Champion and current Gamebred Bareknuckle MMA Heavyweight Champion.
+As a professional wrestler, dos Santos made appearances for All Elite Wrestling (AEW) as a member of the American Top Team stable.

 Background

 Dos Santos and his two siblings were raised by a single mother, Maria, after his alcoholic father, Sebastian, left the family in the mid-1990s.
 He started to work at the age of ten in order to help his family.
 He trained in capoeira throughout his teenage years before he began taking martial arts seriously at 21, when he began training in Brazilian jiu-jitsu under Yuri Carlton.
 After six months of training, Dos Santos won a few jiu-jitsu tournaments in Salvador.
 One year later, Dos Santos was invited to join a boxing practice by a friend, where he met his boxing coach Luiz Carlos Dórea.
 Dórea also trained mixed martial arts, and roughly a year after he started training in boxing, he had his debut professional fight.